-Computed Tomography (CT Scan/Cat Scan) is available at our Voorhees, Turnersville, Cherry Hill, Haddonfield, Washington Township and Greentree (Marlton) offices.
+Computed Tomography (CT Scan/Cat Scan) is available at our Voorhees, Turnersville, Route 73, Haddonfield, Washington Township and Greentree (Marlton), Cross Keys and West Deptford offices.

 What is a CT/CAT scan?

 CT scanning, or “CAT” scan, stands for Computerized Tomography.
 This is an imaging method which uses X-ray, along with powerful computers, to generate high resolution images of any part of the body.

 CT scans are routinely used to gather diagnostic information about the brain, neck, chest, abdomen and pelvis.
 It is also a highly effective way to gain information about the skeletal system.
 Data obtained by a CT scan has long been a mainstay of modern medicine, helpful in detecting a wide range of abnormalities such as tumor, infection, broken bones and inflammatory conditions like appendicitis.

 Depending on the indication, contrast material (which can be given orally, intravenously, or both) is used to help distinguish between different tissues and pathology.
 In some clinical scenarios 3-D images are created to assist in the diagnosis.

 SJRA has a long history of using the latest and most technologically advanced imaging equipment.
 Combining cutting edge technology with highly trained radiologists, the dedicated CT specialists at SJRA have the ability to identify abnormalities anywhere in the body.